cloudmesh/cloudmesh-robot/documentation/source/rasp-grove.md

 * [LED](https://www.dexterindustries.com/GrovePi/projects-for-the-raspberry-pi/raspberry-pi-led-tutorial/)

 Connect the LED To D4.
 An LED is the simplest possible module for a raspberry pi, as it is responsive only to the provided power.
-To make the led brighter, provide it more power.
-To make it dimmer, decrease its power.
+For an LED to emit light, it must be exposed to a voltage greater than some minimum value.
+Below this voltage, the diode is nonconductive, but above it, the diode conducts.
+As you increase the voltage, the conductivity of the diode increases exponentially and its brightness increases likewise.
+If the current through the LED becomes too high, the LED will burn out.
 The following code describes the LED class.

 	import time
 	from grovepi import *